Trucker Job Title Slang: Who's Who

 What do truckers call police officers?

-Truckers have many CB slang terms for police: 'bear' (from Smokey the Bear hat resemblance), 'Smokey,' 'county mounty' (county sheriff), 'city kitty' (city police), 'plain wrapper' (unmarked police car), and 'evel knievel' (motorcycle cop).
+Truckers have many CB slang terms for police: 'bear' (from Smokey the Bear hat resemblance), 'Smokey,' 'county mounty' (county sheriff), 'city kitty' (city police), 'local yokel' (small-town cop), 'plain wrapper' (unmarked police car), 'Kojak with a Kodak' (officer running radar), and 'evel knievel' (motorcycle cop).
 See our bear CB slang glossary for the full list.

 Need a Great 'Travel Agent' for Your Truck?